QubesOS/qubes-posts/2022-05-05-automated-os-testing-on-physical-laptops.md

-I prepared a Grub configuration that can boot different systems on different laptops depending on a separate configuration file (loaded via the `load_env` grub command) and a tool to conveniently switch between them.
+I prepared a Grub configuration that can boot different systems on different laptops depending on a separate configuration file (loaded via the `load_env` Grub command) and a tool to conveniently switch between them.
 This got me a nice menu:

     $ testbed-control 2 help